Capture Lead Source Data Using Cookies and Google Tag Manager

 Categories

-• Katy Hege is a dynamic and performance-driven front-end developer with 11+ years experience in designing and coding emails, landing pages, and websites to achieve branding, lead generation, and sales goals.
-Now having joined the Sercante team, Katy has already achieved one Pardot certification and another is just a few days away.
-When she isn't scratching her head trying to figure out a new script, you can find Katy tooling around her garden, playing with her adorable pugs, or going on family adventures.
-Katy wakes up everyday with a mission to anticipate and address the ever-changing MarTech needs of her clients.
-Whether through high-engaging emails, impactful landing pages, data-driven forms, or backend code, Katy is driven to over-deliver and drive marketing success.
+• Katy Hege is a dynamic and performance-driven front-end developer with extensive experience in designing and coding emails, landing pages, and websites to achieve branding, lead generation, and sales goals.
+After joining the Sercante team, Katy has demonstrated a strong commitment to mastering new technologies.
+When she isn't solving complex problems or deciphering a new script, you can find Katy in her garden, playing with her adorable pugs, or embarking on family adventures.
+Katy starts each day with a mission to anticipate and address the ever-changing MarTech needs of her clients.
+Through engaging emails, impactful landing pages, data-driven forms, or backend code, Katy is always driven to exceed expectations and drive marketing success.

 Leave Your Comment